lindavr/Docs/ContributorGuide/tools-and-setup.md

 After enabling 2FA, see [Creating an access token for command-line use](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to create a security token that will be used for authentication when accessing GitHub from command line functions.
 When you create the token, select all the scopes available in the token-creation UI ([details on each scope](https://developer.github.com/v3/oauth/#scopes))

-After you enable 2FA, you have to enter the access token instead of your GitHub password at the command prompt when you try to access a GitHub repository from the command line.
+The access token will be used instead of your GitHub password, whenever you need to access a GitHub repository from the command line.
 The access token is not the authentication code that you get in a text message when you set up 2FA.
 It's a long string that looks something like this:  fdd3b7d3d4f0d2bb2cd3d58dba54bd6bafcd8dee.
 A few notes about this:

 - When you create your access token, save it in a text file in a safe location to make it readily accessible when you need it.
 - Later, when you need to paste the token, know that there are multiple ways to paste in the command line: